 There are actually different types of collagen, and the type of collagen you consume will depend on the type of bone broth.
 Chicken and turkey bone broth contain mostly type II collagen, which is good for joint health, and beef bone broth contains mostly type I collagen, which is good for skin health.

-Reason #3 to Drink Bone Broth on the Keto Diet: Bone broth is low in carbs.
+Reason #3: Keto bone broth recipe is low in carbs.

 As long as you consume the right kind of bone broth (I’ll get to that in a moment), a serving of bone broth typically contains between 0 and 2 grams of carbs.
 It’s an easy food to fit into the keto diet without increasing your carb intake.

-Reason #4 to Drink Bone Broth on the Keto Diet: Bone broth has a moderate amount of protein.
+Reason #4: Bone broth on keto has a moderate amount of protein.

 Again, as long as you consume the right kind of bone broth, bone broth has a moderate amount of protein.
 While too much protein on a keto diet can knock you out of ketosis, the right bone broth has only about 10 grams of protein per serving.
 It packs enough protein to keep you satisfied without being too much.

-Reason #5 to Drink Bone Broth on the Keto Diet: Bone broth can help you sleep.
+Reason #5: Bone broth for keto can help you sleep.

 A reduction in carbs can cause some people to struggle with insomnia.
 Bone broth is rich in glycine, which has been shown to help improve sleep quality.

-How to Easily Consume Bone Broth (aka How I Finally Started Consuming Bone Broth)
+How to Easily Consume Keto Bone Broth (aka How I Finally Started Consuming Bone Broth)

 So, bone broth = good, but how do we consume it if we don’t have the time or patience to make it?
 I should point out here that bone broth needs to simmer between 8 and 24 hours (the longer, the better).
 Oh, and even “easy” bone broth recipes have at least six or seven steps.
 Who has time for that?!